 Here, the quantity $E_{0}(\rho)$ is the energy per particle of symmetric nuclear matter~\cite{CPCFangdeqing}.
 The nuclear incompressibility can be extracted from the measurements of the isoscalar giant monopole resonance (ISGMR) in medium-heavy nuclei~\cite{PhysRevC.70.024307,PhysRevC.86.054313}.
 In addition, it is also mentioned that the incompressibility of symmetric nuclear matter can be deduced from the $\alpha$-decay properties~\cite{PhysRevC.74.034302}.
-In Table~\ref{tab0}, parameters of the Skyrme forces used in this work are shown.
-The corresponding saturation properties in infinite nuclear matter derived from the Skyrme forces, such as isoscalar incompressibility $K$, slope parameter $L$, and symmetry energy $E_{\mathrm{sys}}$, are also shown explicitly.
-Both the slope parameter $L$ and symmetry energy $E_{\mathrm{sys}}$ at saturation density cover a wide range.
+Table~\ref{tab0}, presents the parameters of the Skyrme forces used in this work.
+The corresponding saturation properties in infinite nuclear matter derived from the Skyrme forces, such as isoscalar incompressibility $K$, slope parameter $L$, and symmetry energy $E_{\mathrm{sym}}$, are also listed explicitly.
+Both the slope parameter $L$ and symmetry energy $E_{\mathrm{sym}}$ at saturation density cover a wide range.